mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 We made our way northeast through the village of _Rückersdorf_, then northwesterly through the _Günthersbüler Forst_ before landing in Martin's hometown of _Heroldsberg_.
 We then travelled through Carina's father's home village of _Buchenbühl_ before returning to _Nürnberg_.

 Riding with Martin was a lot of fun.
+Although we went over the allotted time (~45 minutes), the effort was super easy.

 ---